Antony-gitau/selection_sort_algorithm/README.md

 # selection_sort_algorithm

-This code is a implementing selection sorting in C++.
+This code is implementing a selection sort in C++.

 `pseudocode`
 - created a selectionsort function, pass two variable ( array, array size)